dlt-science/science-notes/blogs/POSupd/POSupd.md

 - participated in a sync committee: (2)
 - proposed a block in the correct slot: (8) ( ~ 7/8 attesting reward )

  Additionally, a key concept of the consensus and staking aspect is the validator effective balance, which is capped at 32 ETH and triggers ejection when it reaches 16 ETH.
 It takes 12 seconds for a slot and around 6.5 minutes for a Epoch (32 slots).
-Reward payout happens after two epochs following the finalization of a block.
+Reward payout happens after two epochs following the finalisation of a block.
 For the reward distribution, we have:

-\[
+$$
-    \text{base\_reward} = \frac{\text{Base\_Reward\_Factor (64)}}{\text{Base\_Reward\_Per\_Epoch(4)} \times \sqrt{\sum{\text{active\_balance}}}} \times \text{effective\_balance}
+\text{base_reward} = \frac{\text{Base_Reward_Factor (64)}}{\text{Base_Reward_Per_Epoch(4)} \times \sqrt{\sum{\text{active_balance}}}} \times \text{effective_balance}
-\]
+\
+$$

  On the other hand, penalties are in place for cases such as not making timely voting on correct head, source or target but there is no penalty for failing to prpose a block.
-The more severe panlty is slashing for proposers who propose two different blocks for the same slot and for attesters who makes 'surround voting' or 'doublel voting', resulting in a 36-day removal and the burning of a fraction of the staked ether.
+The more severe penalty is slashing for proposers who propose two different blocks for the same slot and for attesters who makes 'surround voting' or 'double voting', resulting in a 36-day removal and the burning of a fraction of the staked ether.

 ### Cardano
 Cardano, with its Shelley update introduced on July 29, 2020, employs the Ouroboros Praos consensus protocol (PoS).
 Central to its system are stake pools consisting of stake pool operators (SPOs), who act as slot leaders responsible for producing blocks.
 Additionally, there are delegators who can allocate their stakes to these pools.
 Cardano's system divides time into epochs, with each epoch containing 432,000 slots (1 second) that equate to five days.
 Rewards are dispensed at the end of each epoch.
 Cardano introduces a unique staking system with its "Pledging" or self-staking mechanism, allowing stake pool operators to commit their own ADA cryptocurrency, influencing the rewards they can potentially earn.
-To ensure the network remains decentralized and no single pool gains excessive control, Cardano has implemented a "Saturation Parameter."
+To ensure the network remains decentralised and no single pool gains excessive control, Cardano has implemented a "Saturation Parameter."
 This parameter sets an optimal size for each pool, beyond which rewards begin to diminish, encouraging a balanced distribution of stakes across various pools.
 Additionally, the total rewards, sourced from a maximum supply, are influenced by factors like the pool's performance, and they are distributed proportionally based on produced blocks and the pool's total active stake.
 After deducting declared fees for pool operation, the remaining rewards are shared proportionally among all delegators, including the pool operator.

 ### Polkadot
 Launched in May 2020, Polkadot operates using a Nominated Proof of Stake (NPoS) consensus mechanism.
 In this system, nominators can select up to 16 validator candidates, with the active validator set capped at 297.
 These validators, once elected, are responsible for producing blocks in the relay chain and also accept proofs from collators, who collect transaction data and proofs from the parachains.
-Time is organized into eras, each lasting 24 hours, during which validators produce blocks.
+Time is organised into eras, each lasting 24 hours, during which validators produce blocks.
 Reward payout happens at the end of every era, with the total rewards following an inflationary model, estimated at approximately 10% yearly by total stake.
 Validators earn era points for their contributions, which influence their rewards but are separate from their stakes.
 Notably, the rewards are generally equal among all validators but can vary based on the era points they've accumulated.
 Validators can also claim a commission fee, while nominators share the rewards among the top 256 nominators, proportionally to their stake.
 However, there are slashing mechanisms in place including penalties of a fixed percentage of the stake of validator slot range from 0.1% to 100% and kicking out range from removing from the list of candiates in the next election to removing from all the nominators' lists of trusted candidates, depending on the severity of the violation.

 Overall, PoS protocols of Ethereum 2.0, Cardano, and Ethereum 2.0 differ in the terminologies, the main actors and their roles, the incentive and reward distribution, and other technical details.
 This leads to the next question that whether the rewards are fairly distributed to the validators in real PoS-Platforms.